yves saint laurent

 balmain

-Elegant 1970s Pierre Balmain Haute Couture Deep Red Silk Dress w Knife Pleat Detailing
+Minimalist 1970s Pierre Balmain Numbered Haute Couture Rich Red Silk Dress w Knife Pleat Detailing

 I Have a Question

-The dress is made from deep burgundy red silk crepe that is an exceptional high end quality and it is this choice of this very high end fabric that helps to give the dress its beautiful lines.
+The dress is made from deep burgundy red silk.
 The top is cut into a V at the front with slight gathers where it inserts into the shoulders.
-It is constructed to look like a separate top that floats over the skirt below but it is actually all one piece.
-Each sleeves is long and poufs out slightly above the fitted cuffs.
-I love how each cuff is pleated to pick up the pleat work on the skirt.
-The three silk covered buttons adorn each cuff and each one sits perfectly in the center of each of those pleats.
-This detail alone is fabulous.
-The skirt falls from under the edge of the top and it is attached to its own inner silk bodice.
-This is the proper way to attach a skirt in couture and this helps it to stay perfectly in place once it's on the body.
+The way that it is made gives it the appearance that it is a separate top that sits over a skirt but it is a true dress and one piece.
+Each sleeves is cut to balloon out slightly above the fitted cuffs.
+They are cut on a curve in the traditional dressmakers technique and I love how each cuff has a little pleated detail to pick up the pleat work of the skirt.
+Three silk covered buttons sit on each cuff and each one of those is placed to sit perfectly in the center of a pleat.
+I love how this small touch shows you how no detail is too small in the world of Haute Couture.
+The bodice skims over you and falls slightly over the skirt at the waist.
+The skirt falls from under that and it is attached to its own inner silk bodice.
 The skirt is fantastic.
 Each individual pleat is perfectly matched to its neighbor with meticulous precision.
-When you stand still the dress falls straight and then when you move you get incredible movement and fullness because of the pleats.
+When you stand still the dress falls more in a column and then when you move you get incredible movement and fullness because of the pleats.
+Depending I hate this will be full length or fall to the ankle.
 It is a brilliantly cut dress.
-Every stitch has been done by hand.
+Every stitch has been done by hand and it is a lesson in precision.
 It appears to have been worn very little if at all.
 Excellent condition.

 Fully lined in a matching red silk and closes with an inner handset back painted metal zipper and then closes with a second zipper on the outer bodice layer over that.
 The cuffs snap into place under three silk covered decorative buttons.
 The Haute Couture label is present with couture tape under the tag numbered 157888.
 Hand finished to couture standards throughout.
 It appears to have been worn very little if at all.